Eggebrecht History, Family Crest & Coats of Arms

 The surname Eggebrecht was first found in the North Sea region of Germany, where Eggebrecht was a very popular first name in this region during the early Middle Ages; it is therefore likely that the surname first emerged in this area as well.
 The young Eggebrecht family was instrumental during this early period, playing a major role in the development of medieval Germany society.

-Important Dates for the Eggebrecht family
+Early History of the Eggebrecht family

 This web page shows only a small excerpt of our Eggebrecht research.
 Another 64 words (5 lines of text) covering the years 1580, 1607, 1639, and 1664 are included under the topic Early Eggebrecht History in all our PDF Extended History products and printed products wherever possible.